Abdo15P/Smart-Login/README.md

 # Smart-Login
 This is a simple smart login website.
+Please check the master branch.